 What does it look like?
-Unmistakable large pale grey goose with bright yellowish cere and dark pink legs.
+The Cape Barren Goose is an unmistakable large pale grey goose with bright yellowish cere and dark pink legs.
 Both sexes are similar and younger birds have an all grey bill and bluish-grey legs.

 Where does it live?
 Today the species is widespread throughout southern Australia, but in the 1950s it was considered to be close to extinction, and are still one of the world’s rarest geese, but the species was introduced to various locations (including Maria Island) in an effort to increase numbers and today it is considered safe.